schlich/loomio_help/content/user_manual/threads/index.md

 Activity is comprised of all the comments, replies, proposals, polls, votes and other notable things that happen within the thread.

-Be default activity is nested, so, a reply comment (or a vote on a proposal) will be displayed just under the comment to which it is replying to.
+By default activity is nested, so a reply comment (or a vote on a proposal) will be displayed just under the comment to which it belongs.

-You can also view the thread chronologically, where all activity is displayed in the other that it happened.
+You can also view the thread chronologically, where all activity is displayed in the order that it happened.

 ![](thread_nav_open.png)

-By default you'll be shown activity you have not seen before, and the already seen stuff will be collapsed under a "Load previous" button.
+By default you'll be shown activity you have not seen before, and activity you have already seen will be collapsed under a "Load previous" button.
 If you want to go to the start of the activity you can click "Beginning".
-To jump to the first new to you activity, click "Unread", and you can jump to the most recent activity by selecting "Latest".
+To jump to the first 'new-to-you' activity, click "Unread", and you can jump to the most recent activity by selecting "Latest".

 ## Unread activity
 When activity items are displayed on your screen, Loomio will mark them as having been read.
 Unread content is displayed with a highlight down the left side and threads with unread content display bold within thread lists.